 Mabo v.
 Queensland Number 1

-On 20 May 1982 Uncle Koiki, along with Islanders, Sam and David Passi, Celuia Mapo Salee, and James Rice lodged a claim for their land and began legal proceedings.
+On 20 May 1982 Uncle Koiki, along with Islanders, Uncle Sam and Rev. David Passi, Aunty Celuia Mapo Salee, and Uncle James Rice lodged a claim for their land and began legal proceedings.
 Because Uncle Koiki was the key person named in the case, it is commonly known as the ‘Mabo case.’

 Uncle Koiki explained why he and the others had launched the case by stating: